 Heteirai were reputed to be educated and expected to participate in political discourse with guests.
 These courtesans were generally foreigners, slaves or freedwoman but were well compensated and able to run businesses which employed entertainers such as musicians, jugglers, dancers, singers and flute girls (who performed sexual favours) to perform at symposia.
 However, the world of a hetaira should not be romanticised.
 As it was usual for them to be supported by upper class protectors with whom they formed intimate liaisons, withdrawal of patronage could adversely affect their security.
 Furthermore, due to the sexual aspects of their profession, the companions were subject to religious disapproval and lived in a demi-monde subject to male authority.
 Nevertheless, compared to the lives of most Greek women whose primary purpose was procreation, and who were considered to be chattels to be bought, sold and inherited, the hetairai enjoyed a rare status in the Attic world.

-For those who have missed my previous tweets, I set out the quotes below.
-Or if you can’t wait for the next instalment, you can discover Erene’s fate by buying The Wedding Shroud.
-Other wonderful female characters in the ‘Tales of Ancient Rome’ include the Greek slave girl, Cytheris, the Etruscan noblewomen Larthia and Ramutha, as well as the protagonists of The Golden Dice: Pinna, the Roman tomb whore, and Semni, the Etruscan artisan and nursemaid.
+You can discover Erene’s fate by buying The Wedding Shroud.
+Other wonderful female characters in the ‘Tales of Ancient Rome’ include the Greek slave girl, Cytheris, the Etruscan noblewomen Larthia and Ramutha, as well as the protagonists of The Golden Dice and Call to Juno: Pinna, the Roman tomb whore, and Semni, the Etruscan artisan and nursemaid.